stephasaurusRex/learn-github-api-pages/README.md

 ```sh
 npm run test
 ```
-If you are on Mac OS High Sierra
+If you are on Mac OS High Sierra running tests may not be straightforward!

 I used the following two links to make it so I could run tests: https://gist.github.com/brennanMKE/f6aa55b452ecda2f4c7a379e21647c88